std::queue

 }

-When creating a queue from an iterator pair or from another queue, we can omit the template parameter.
-This will let the compiler infer it, using Class Template Argument Deduction (CTAD):
+with values, we can, we can omit the template parameter.
+This will let the compiler infer it, using Class Template Argument Deduction (CTAD).
+Below, the compiler will deduce both Copy

 #include <queue>